RahulDebMajumder/Automatic_Flood_Event_Detection_Using_satelite_images/README.md

 ## Project Overview

-In this project, we aim to automatically detect flood events using satellite images.
+This project aims to detect flood events using satellite images automatically.
 To achieve this, we conducted a comprehensive study of various water detection indices.
 Ultimately, we selected the BLUE, Green, and NIR bands for flood detection.

-The choice of Sentinel-2 satellite data was driven by its frequent revisit times, availability of most optical bands, and its popularity, which provided easy access to a suitable dataset for model training.
+The choice of Sentinel-2 satellite data was driven by its frequent revisit times, availability of most optical bands, and popularity, providing easy access to a suitable dataset for model training.

 ## Model Selection

-After careful consideration, we opted for the ResNet model due to its top performance in the ILSVRC2015 challenge.
+After careful consideration, we opted for the ResNet model due to its top performance in the ILSVRC 2015 challenge.
 However, during model training, we encountered slow training speeds due to the addition of a dropout layer and ResNet's inherent batch normalization inside its CNN layers.
 To overcome this, we decided to employ transfer learning for our model training.

 ## Transfer Learning Approach